National Flood Insurance Program (NFIP)

 In upcoming months, Township staff and officials, Cumberland County staff, and representatives from FEMA will be working together to discuss and review the upcoming FIRM and FIS changes.
 The Township will provide additional information to residents as it becomes available.

-FEMA will also be holding a public comment period in late 2019/early 2020.
-During the public comment period, residents will have the opportunity to submit technical and/or scientific data to file a protest regarding their individual property, or an appeal regarding the accuracy of the mapping process in general.
+FEMA will also be holding a formal public appeal period beginning in the spring of 2020.
+During the public appeal period, residents will have the opportunity to submit technical and/or scientific data to file a protest regarding their individual property, or an appeal regarding the accuracy of the mapping process in general.
 Once FEMA announces the public comment period, we will post it here.